Opening up Open-World Tracking: TAO-OW Benchmark

-\PAR{The \known and the \unknown.} When selecting a set of classes for \known and \unknown sets there are a number of factors to consider: (i) there should be a large enough and varied enough amount of data covering the \known classes, such that we can train models capable of generalizing to a wider set of classes; (ii) there should be adequate number of \unknown classes remaining to perform a thorough analysis of tracking results for these; and finally (iii), the \known classes should contain classes commonly used in closed-world MOT, so trackers trained for the closed-world can be directly evaluated in the open-world setting.
-Thus we define the classes used in the COCO~\cite{Lin14ECCV} dataset as \known.
-This contains 80 common classes, including people, animals, vehicles, hand-held objects and appliances.
+\PAR{The \known and the \unknown.} When selecting a set of classes for \known and \unknown sets there are several factors to consider: (i) there should be a large enough and varied enough amount of data covering the \known classes, such that we can train models capable of generalizing to a wider set of classes; (ii) there should be adequate number of \unknown classes remaining to perform a thorough analysis of tracking results for these; and finally (iii), the \known classes should contain classes commonly used in closed-world MOT, so trackers trained for the closed-world can be directly evaluated in the open-world setting.
+Thus, we define classes from the COCO~\cite{Lin14ECCV} dataset as \known, containing 80 common classes, including people, animals, vehicles, hand-held objects and appliances.

-TAO validation contains 52 of COCO's 80 classes, with a total of $87,358$ distinct object tracks -- we label these as the \known set of object categories.
+TAO validation contains 52 of COCO's 80 classes, with a total of $87,358$ distinct object tracks -- we label these as the \known set of object tracks.
 TAO validation contains an additional 209 classes which do not overlap with COCO, consisting of $20,522$ distinct object tracks.
 Of these \unknown object classes not present in the COCO dataset, the most common are \textit{fish}, \textit{towel} and \textit{pillow} with $1274$, $1128$ and $688$ tracks, respectively.
-This \unknown set includes many interesting and worthwhile to track classes; some of the authors' favorites include \textit{walrus}, \textit{ice cream}, \textit{drum}, \textit{frog}, \textit{gift wrap} and \textit{binoculars}.
+This \unknown set includes many interesting and worthwhile-to-track classes; some of the authors' favorites include \textit{walrus}, \textit{ice cream}, \textit{drum}, \textit{frog}, \textit{gift wrap} and \textit{binoculars}.
 Fig.~\ref{fig:qualitative-tao} shows visual examples of videos for both \known and \unknown objects.
 Fig.~\ref{fig:word_clouds} presents a word cloud of all \known and \unknown objects in the TAO-OW validation set, where the word size is proportional to the number of annotated tracks per class.
-To ensure evaluation is not biased by classes that are closely related to \known classes, we identify $41$ related classes and mark them as `distractor classes', as done in closed-world tracking benchmarks~\cite{dendorfer20ijcv, Geiger12CVPR}.
-This means that they are not used for evaluation.
-Examples include \textit{cab} (a special case of the \textit{car} class) and \textit{water bottle} (a special case of the \textit{bottle}).
+To ensure evaluation is not biased by classes similar to \known classes, we identify $41$ related classes and mark them as `distractors', as done in closed-world tracking benchmarks~\cite{dendorfer20ijcv, Geiger12CVPR}.
+These are not used for evaluation.
+Examples include \textit{cab} (a special case of \textit{car}) and \textit{water bottle} (a special case of \textit{bottle}).
 We provide details in the supplementary.